-Length: 60 minutes Audience: Anyone taking EASC 1112, EASC 2211, EASC 2213, EASC 2224, or EASC 2230
+Length: 60 minutes Audience: Anyone taking EASC 1107, EASC 1112, EASC 2211, or EASC 2224

-“Structuring Your Research Paper: Planning through Documenting”—Ms. Debbie Malewicki and Ms. Jodi Shydlo
+“Structuring Your Research Paper: Planning through Documenting”—Ms. Debbie Malewicki

 We will explore how to structure, and stay organized while preparing, your research paper from brainstorming to the sweet end.

 Length: 90 minutes (Please be sure to attend the entire presentation.)